ricardodragon/toolservice/README.md

 * unitOfMeasurement: unit of measurement of life
   * String
   * Required
+* position: position of the tool
+  * Nullable Integer
 * typeId: id of tool type
   * Integer
   * Required